-Victorian Attorney-General Martin Pakula announced the appointment of Patricia Riddell as a judge of the Victorian County Court.
+The Victorian Government has announced the appointment of magistrate and coroner Rosemary Carlin as a judge of the County Court of Victoria.

-Ms Riddell has a Bachelor of Laws and Bachelor of Arts from Monash University.
+Ms Carlin holds a Bachelor of Laws with Honours and a Bachelor of Science majoring in biochemistry from the University of Melbourne.